pnsaevik/ladim_plugins/ladim_plugins/thredds/README.md

 ## History

-Created by Pål Næverlid Sævik (2025).
+Created by Pål Næverlid Sævik as part of the ADepoPlan project (2025).